chrisgrieser/nvim-spider/README.md

 In operator pending mode, vim's `web` motions are actually a bit inconsistent.
 For instance, `cw` will change to the *end* of a word instead of the start of the next word, like `dw` does.
-This is probably done for convenience in `vi`'s early days before there were text objects.
+This is probably done for convenience in `vi`'s early days before <!-- harper: ignore -->there were text objects.
 In my view, this is quite problematic since it makes people habitualize inconsistent motion behavior.

 In this plugin, such small inconsistencies are therefore deliberately not implemented.
 Apart from the inconsistency, such a behavior can create unexpected